cyclr/docs/pages/v2/03-templates/04-manage-templates/02-stop-a-cycle.md

 ## Manually drop transactions

-You can stop processing an in progress or queued transactions for an integration:
+You can stop processing in progress or queued transactions for an integration:

 1. Select **Stop** to stop the integration immediately.
 2. Select **Copy Workflow** to make a copy of the integration cycle.